darlanmendonca/minimalist/webcomponents/layout/README.md

 </div>
 ```

+### Wrap

+If you need to wrap content when necessary, just use the class `.mn-layout-wrap`.
+The content only will wraped if content is bigger then space available.

 #### Sizes

 Suppose you want define a specific size to a element.
 You can define `.flex-*` where * is a size restricted to multiples of five (5, 10, 15, ...) going up to a maximum of 100.
 And you can too define 1/3 with `.flex-33` and 2/3 with `.flex-66`.